krakend/krakend-documentation/backends/graphql.md

 }
 {{< /highlight >}}

 The previous example uses a set of recognized query strings to pass to the GraphQL server.
-You can also use `"querystring_params":["*"]` to forward any query string.
+You can also use `"input_query_strings":["*"]` to forward any query string.
 The exact configuration works with a `POST` method.

 As the configuration above is not using `no-op`, you can take the oprotunity to connect to more servers in the same endpoint by adding additional backend objects in the configuration.